Where does the Born Rule come from? Superposition: Density matrices with general probability distributions

 The probability of getting heads in each case is:

 and similarly for tails.
 Thus the two conditioning events $U$ and $\Sigma U$ cannot be distinguished by performing an experiment or trial that distinguishes heads and tails.
-This is a feature, not a bug, since the same thing occurs in quantum mechanics.
-For instance, a spin measurement along, say, the $z$-axis of an electron cannot distinguish between the superposition state $\frac{1}{\sqrt{2}}\left( \left\vert \uparrow\right\rangle +\left\vert \downarrow\right\rangle \right) $ with a density matrix like $\rho\left( \Sigma U\right) $ and a statistical mixture of half electrons with spin up and half with spin down with a density matrix like $\rho\left( U\right) $ \cite[p.
-176]{auletta:qm}.\footnote{In QM, they can only be distinguished by measurement in a different observable basis.}
+As noted, this is a feature, not a bug, since the same thing occurs in quantum mechanics.
+In QM, they can only be distinguished by measurement in a different observable basis (see \cite{ell:abstr} for an example).

+It might be noted that the density matrix $\rho(\mathbf{1}_{U})$ for the discrete partition $\mathbf{1}_{U}$ is the density matrix $\rho( U) $ for the classical discrete set $U$ which is like a \textquotedblleft statistical mixture describing the state of a classical dice before the outcome of the throw.\textquotedblright\ \cite[p.
+176]{auletta:qm} In the logic of partitions (or equivalence relations) \cite{ell:lop2apps} and its quantitative version, logical information theory based on logical entropy \cite{ell:nf4it}, the \textit{distinctions} or dits of a partition $\pi=( B_{1},...,B_{m}) $ on $U$ are the ordered pairs in $U\times U$ whose elements are in different blocks of the partition.
+The set of all distinctions is the ditset $\operatorname*{dit}( \pi) =\cup_{j,k=1;j\neq k}^{m}B_{j}\times B_{k}$.
+The complementary set in $U\times U$ is the set of all \textit{indistinctions} or \textit{indits} (ordered pairs in the same block) is $\operatorname*{indit}( \pi) =\cup _{j=1}^{m}B_{j}\times B_{j}$ which is the equivalence relation associated with the partition $\pi$.
+The classical nature of the discrete partition $\mathbf{1}_{U}$ and its density matrix $\rho(U)$ is shown by that partition and only that partition satisfying the: